 While pugnacious discourses will rage on whether Ronaldo is the best-ever football player – some don’t even consider him to be the best of his generation thanks a pint-sized wizard called Lionel Messi – the latest and perhaps the most coveted goal-scoring record will surely immortalise his stature in football.
 Along the way to cementing his rightful place in football, he has also rewritten record books on numerous occasions.

 The ruthless goal machine from Madeira has left his indelible imprints anywhere his career has taken him.
 He has won 32 trophies in total, including seven domestic league titles, five UEFA Champions Leagues, one UEFA European Championship, and one UEFA Nations League.

-Barring any premature end to his glittering career, Cristiano Ronaldo could easily still add to his string of records — which even includes being the second most-followed account on Instagram with 517 million followers as of December 17 2022 (read more here).
+Barring any premature end to his glittering career, Cristiano Ronaldo could easily still add to his string of records — which even includes being the second most-followed account on Instagram with 496 million followers as of November 14 2022.